Finiteness of pointed maps to moduli spaces of polarized varieties: A variant of the rigidity lemma

 \section{A variant of the rigidity lemma}

-Let $X$, $Y$ and $Z$ be algebraic varieties (resp. complex analytic spaces) and let $x_0\in X$.
-Let $X\times Y\to Z $ be a morphism such that $\{x_0\}\times Y\to Z$ is contracted to a point of $Z$.
-The Rigidity Lemma can then be used to conclude that every fibre $\{x\}\times Y$ is contracted, provided $Y$ is proper (resp. compact); see \cite[\S 4, p.~43]{MumAb} (resp. \cite[Lemma~5.3.1]{KobayashiBook}).

-The proof of the aforementioned Rigidity Lemma in the complex-analytic setting relies on the fact that holomorphic functions on a compact complex-analytic space are constant (see, for example, \cite{Urata}), whereas the proof in the algebraic setting relies on the analogous fact that regular functions on a proper algebraic variety are constant.
-We will prove a variant of the Rigidity Lemma that relies on the fact that bounded holomorphic functions on an \emph{algebraic} variety are constant.
+Let $X$, $Y$ and $Z$ be algebraic varieties (resp. complex spaces) and let $x_0\in X$. {Let $X\times Y\to Z $ be a morphism that contracts $\{x_0\}\times Y\to Z$ to a point of $Z$.} The Rigidity Lemma then implies that every fibre $\{x\}\times Y$ is contracted, provided $Y$ is proper (resp. compact); see \cite[\S 4, p.~43]{MumAb} (resp. \cite[Lemma~5.3.1]{KobayashiBook}).
+The Rigidity Lemma relies on the fact that regular functions on a proper algebraic variety are constant (resp. that holomorphic functions on a compact connected complex space are constant).Here, we provide a variant of the Rigidity Lemma via the elementary fact that bounded holomorphic functions on an \emph{algebraic} variety are constant \cite[Remark~2.9]{JV}.